 Before starting this exercise, sort out a selection of 15 to 25 card characters which the group you are training will recognise as being the sort of people they might find in their own community.

 ACTIVITY ONE BEING ON THE BOAT OF SAFETY STEP 1.
-Setting the scenario and discussing the key terms
+Setting the scenario and discussing the key terms villages, towns and whole countries.

 The facilitator creates the scenario by narrating the following: